Farrah Abraham Targeted By The ‘Teen Mom OG’ Cast: ‘She Needs Help’

 “She’s just not a person that I want to attach myself with,” Portwood said during an interview with People Magazine last week, adding that Farrah Abraham and her on-again, off-again boyfriend Simon Saran “were never quite invited” to her wedding.

-Although Portwood said Farrah Abraham wasn’t “quite invited” to her ceremony, she also seemingly left the invite opening while noting that she doesn’t think that Abraham will attend.
+Although Portwood said Farrah Abraham wasn’t “quite invited” to her ceremony, she also seemingly left the invitation open while noting that she doesn’t think that Abraham will attend.

 “When you listen to what she says, most of the time when she answers stuff she doesn’t make sense anyways,” Lowell said of Farrah Abraham.